deadc0de6/dotdrop/CONTRIBUTING.md

 ## Testing with bash scripts

 The bash scripts are available in [tests-ng directory](/tests-ng).
-These test entire workflows by simulating the use of dotdrop from end to end for different use-cases (usually described in their filename or in the file header).
+These scripts test entire workflows by simulating the use of dotdrop with a blackbox approach for different use-cases (usually described in their filename or in the file header).

 Each script starts with the same boilerplate code that you can paste at the